-But ugly fruits deserve love, too.
-In recent years, a new crop of "ugly produce" start-ups have blossomed across the U.S. These companies sell those supermarket rejects-and they deliver them right to your door.
+But ugly fruits deserve love, too, and in recent years, a new crop of "ugly produce" start-ups have blossomed across the U.S. These companies sell those supermarket rejects-and even deliver them right to your door.

-The start-ups say they're on a mission to prevent billions of pounds of imperfect produce from needlessly going to waste each year.
-Think of it this way: A banged-up banana isn't any less tasty in a peanut butter sandwich, so why should it be thrown away?
+The start-ups say they're on a mission to forestall billions of pounds of imperfect produce from needlessly going to waste each year.
+Because really, a banged-up banana isn't any less tasty in a peanut butter sandwich, so why should it be thrown away?